zendframework/zf2-documentation/docs/languages/en/getting-started-with-zend-studio/skeleton-application.rst

 Starting up
 ~~~~~~~~~~~

 To set up the application for running, a number of things happen.
+Firstly an
-Firstly an instance of ``Zend\ServiceManger`` is created as the master locator for all class instances used by the application.
-The Module Manager is then used to load all the application's modules.
-It does this by reading its configuration file, ``application.config.php``, which is solely for use by the Module Manager and does not contain the configuration used by the application itself.
+instance of ``Zend\ServiceManger`` is created as the master locator for all
+class instances used by the application.
+The Module Manager is then used to load
+all the application's modules.
+It does this by reading its configuration file,
+``application.config.php``, which is solely for use by the Module Manager and
+does not contain the configuration used by the application itself.

-The modules are loaded in the order listed in the configuration file and for each module a number of steps takes place:
+The modules are loaded in the order listed in the configuration file and for
+each module a number of steps takes place:

 * Configuration of autoloading.
 * Loading of module configuration.
 * Registration of event listeners.
 * Configuration of the Service Manager.

-The configuration information from all modules is merged together into one configuration array.
-This means that configuration information in subsequent modules can override information already set.
-Finally, the global configuration files stored in the ``config/autoload`` directory are merged (the ``*.global.php`` and then the ``*.local.php`` files).
-This means that any module's configuration can be overridden at the application level and is a key feature that helps to ensure that the code within a third-party module does not need to be changed.

-The Service Manager and Event Manager are two other key features of a Zend Framework 2 application. `Zend\\ServiceManager <http://framework.zend.com/manual/2.2/en/modules/zend.service-manager.intro.html>`_ allows for decoupling the instantiation and configuration of a class and its dependencies from where that class is used.
-This is known as Dependency Injection and is used extensively in Zend Framework 2. `Zend\\EventManager <http://framework.zend.com/manual/2.2/en/modules/zend.event-manager.event-manager.html>`_ is an implementation of the Observer design pattern which allows decoupling of code.
-In Zend Framework 2, every key process in the dispatch cycle is implemented as an event.
-This means that you can write listeners for these events which can then change the flow of operation or perform additional processes when something else has happened.
+The configuration information from all modules is merged together into one
+configuration array.
+This means that configuration information in subsequent
+modules can override information already set.
+Finally, the global configuration
+files stored in the ``config/autoload`` directory are merged (the
+``*.global.php`` and then the ``*.local.php`` files).
+This means that any
+module's configuration can be overridden at the application level and is a key
+feature that helps to ensure that the code within a third-party module does not
+need to be changed.

+The Service Manager and Event Manager are two other key features of a Zend
+Framework 2 application. :ref:`Zend\\ServiceManager <zend.service-manager.intro>`
+allows for decoupling the instantiation and configuration of a class and its
+dependencies from where that class is used.
+This is known as Dependency
+Injection and is used extensively in Zend Framework 2.
+:ref:`Zend\\EventManager <zend.event-manager.event-manager>` is an
+implementation of the Observer design pattern which allows decoupling of code.
+In Zend Framework 2, every key process in the dispatch cycle is implemented as
+an event.
+This means that you can write listeners for these events which can
+then change the flow of operation or perform additional processes when something
+else has happened.

 Dispatching
 ~~~~~~~~~~~

 Once all modules have been loaded, the application is run.
 This is done as a series of events, with the first event, *route*, used to determine the controller action that should be run based on the URL requested.
 Once this is determined, the *dispatch* event is triggered which causes the action method within the controller class to be executed.
 The view rendering event, *render*, is then triggered if an HTML view is required.
 Finally the *finish* event is triggered which sends the response back to the user's web browser.

 While this is a typical dispatch cycle, Zend Framework 2's dispatch system is very flexible and can be configured in a variety of ways depending on the specific application.
 Now that we've looked at how Zend Framework works, let’s move on and write the *MyTaskList* application.